-NOTICE OF ANNUAL GENERAL AND SPECIAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS

-NOTICE IS HEREBY GIVEN THAT an Annual General and Special Meeting (the "Meeting") of the shareholders of Orezone Gold Corporation (the "Company") will be held at the offices of the Company at #910 - 1111 Melville Street, Vancouver, BC, on Wednesday June 30, 2021 at 9:00 a.m.
-(PDT) for the following purposes and as more particularly described in the Company's management information circular dated May 27, 2021 (the "Circular"):
+NOTICE IS HEREBY GIVEN THAT the Annual General Meeting (the "Meeting") of the shareholders of Orezone Gold Corporation (the "Company") will be held at the Company's offices at Suite 450, 505 Burrard Street, Vancouver, British Columbia on June 15, 2023 at 9:00 a.m.
+(PDT) for the following purposes and as more particularly described in the Company's management information circular dated May 12, 2023 (the "Circular"):

-- 1. To receive the audited financial statements of the Company for the fiscal year ended December 31, 2020, together with the auditor's report thereon. - 2.
+- 1. To receive the audited financial statements of the Company for the fiscal year ended December 31, 2022, together with the auditor's report thereon. - 2.
 To fix the number of directors at eight and to elect directors of the Company. - 3.
-To appoint auditors for the fiscal year ending December 31, 2021 and to authorize the directors to fix their remuneration. - 4.
-To reapprove the Company's 10% rolling Stock Option Plan. - 5.
+To appoint auditors for the fiscal year ending December 31, 2023 and to authorize the directors to fix their remuneration. - 4.
 To transact such further or other business as may properly come before the Meeting or any adjournments or postponements thereof.

 The Circular accompanies this Notice of Meeting and contains details of matters to be considered at the Meeting.
-The report of the auditor and the audited financial statements of the Company for the year ended December 31, 2020 with related management's discussion and analysis can be found under the Company's profile on SEDAR at www.sedar.com.
+The report of the auditor and the audited financial statements of the Company for the year ended December 31, 2022 with related management's discussion and analysis can be found under the Company's profile on SEDAR at www.sedar.com.